pdf-association/pdf-cos-syntax/README.md

 - Support for both `.pdf` and `.fdf` files (based on file extension)
 - PDF COS syntax and content stream operator [syntax highlighting](#syntax-highlighting)
 - [Hover](#hover-hints) information for cross reference table entries, `endstream` and `endobj`, bitmask keys and hex strings
-- [Auto-complete and Auto-closing](#auto-complete-and-auto-closing) for dictionaries, arrays, literal and hex strings, and PostScript brackets
+- [Auto-complete and Auto-closing](#auto-complete-and-auto-closing) for dictionaries, arrays, literal and hex strings, PostScript brackets and PDF name objects (starting with `/`)
 - [Multi-line folding](#folding) for PDF objects, streams, dictionaries, conventional cross reference tables, and all paired graphics operators
 - [Auto-indent and auto-outdent](#auto-indent-and-auto-outdent-on-enter) on ENTER
 - "[Go To definition](#go-to-functionality)", "Go To declaration", and "Find all references" functionality for PDF objects, including in PDFs with incremental updates and multiple objects with the same ID